Brown’s status in question after strong debut with Pats

 Now as the Patriots prepare to host the New York Jets this week, Brown and the team must again wait and see if looming sexual assault and rape allegations against him will make him subject to discipline under the NFL’s personal conduct policy.

-On Monday, the NFL declined to comment on when was meeting with Britney Taylor, a former trainer of Brown who filed a civil lawsuit in Florida last week alleging he sexually assaulted her on three occasions between 2017 and 2018.
+On Monday, the NFL declined to comment on when it was meeting with Britney Taylor, a former trainer of Brown who filed a civil lawsuit in Florida last week alleging he sexually assaulted her on three occasions between 2017 and 2018.
 But the league told the Patriots last week that it planned to open an investigation into the matter.

 Brown has denied the allegations made in the lawsuit.
 Darren Heitner, a lawyer representing Brown, told The Associated Press his client plans to countersue.